KillAChicken/lila/README.rst

 lila
 ====
-Lila is a python client to work with `JSON Siren <https://github.com/kevinswiber/siren>`_ protocol.
+Lila is a python library to work with `JSON Siren <https://github.com/kevinswiber/siren>`_ protocol.